 Diamond and Sapphire Tiara

 In 1842, Prince Albert designed a small sapphire and diamond tiara for Victoria costing £415 (image 2).
 Again in the Gothic revival style, the tiara had a heavy base of large sapphires set in gold and diamonds set in silver.
 The young Queen wore the tiara in a portrait by Winterhalter in 1842 but unusually wore the piece at the back of her head in an upright position.
 Victoria was also seen wearing the tiara following Albert’s death in another painting by Richard Graves in 1874 and this time it was worn on top of her white widow’s cap (image 3).
 Victoria gave the tiara to her eldest daughter, the Princess Royal, and today the piece is in the possession of the Earl and Countess of Harewood.
 It was loaned to the exhibition in 1997 and also in 2002 at the Victoria and Albert musuem.Filed under British Royals, Historical Royals

-Tagged Jewellery, Prince Albert of Saxe-Coburg and Gotha, Queen Victoria, Tiaras.
+Tagged Jewellery, Prince Albert of Saxe-Coburg and Gotha, Queen Victoria of the United Kingdom, Tiaras.